tuliofh01/enigma_cli/README.md

 ### Version: 1.1.1 - (17/sep/2025)

 > This is my 1st own open-source P.C.M.A.
 It targets CLI environments, such as Linux Terminals or the Windows Command Line.
-> PS: Feel free to use, modify or distribute it non-commercially and freely.
-Plase, always remember to credit us.
+> Also feel free to use, modify or distribute it non-commercially and freely, but, please, always remember to credit us in
+> order to support our jobs as developers and keep our community active.
 Thank you!

 ## About the app:
 The application was solely developed in Python.
 It reasonably implements military grade cryptography while being portable and light.